-The popularization of this format represents an effective methodology for the incorporation of prior knowledge of physical principles within the optimization process of neural networks, and its superiority over conventional "naive" methods has been demonstrated in various works (Raissi et al., 2019; Haghighat et al., 2021).
+The popularization of this format represents an effective methodology for the incorporation of prior knowledge of physical principles within the optimization process of NNs, and its superiority over conventional "naive" methods has been demonstrated in various works (Haghighat et al., 2021; Raissi et al., 2019).
 Models constructed are also reliant to a lesser degree, on the available data for learning, enabling authors to reduce data requirements to train a deep learning architecture and improve the robustness of models to noisy or incomplete data.
 In fact, some studies (8) have employed purely physical loss terms in the optimization process.
 Training a model in this format may prove advantageous when limited data is available.
 In addition, it reduces sensitivity to noisy or inaccurate data due to the absence of dependence.
 In general, a data-driven loss term may also increase convergence and stability, as well as generalization to unseen data via additional guidance during training.
+Concerning limitations of this methodology, the computational cost associated with PINNs, particularly those employing deep-learning structures, can be substantial due to the complexity of the NN architecture and the high-dimensional parameter space involved in training.
+Despite their potential, PINNs may not consistently outperform traditional numerical analysis methods such as Finite Elements and time-marching algorithms, especially for well-established problems where these conventional methods have been extensively optimized.
+The curse of dimensionality poses another challenge for PINNs, particularly in high-dimensional systems, as the computational cost of training increases exponentially with the number of input dimensions.
+Moreover, PINNs may struggle to achieve high numerical accuracy, especially in scenarios where exact boundary conditions are crucial, partly due to the lack of appropriate regularization techniques.
+In complex systems where the form of PDEs is not readily available or their existence is uncertain, PINNs may introduce biases in the numerical analysis, potentially leading to erroneous results and faulty conclusions.
+While PINNs offer a quick and pragmatic approach to learning dynamics from high-fidelity simulators that are expensive to run, this expedited learning process may compromise accuracy for computational efficiency.
+Additionally, PINNs may encounter challenges in effectively capturing model uncertainty, particularly in scenarios with limited data or noisy observations.
+Despite these limitations, ongoing research efforts are focused on addressing these challenges and enhancing the robustness and scalability of PINNs through the integration of domain knowledge, exploration of novel regularization techniques, and hybridization with traditional numerical methods.